Senior Information Security Analyst, SOC

 The Information Security team monitors live operations, creating and reacting to alerts and anomalies identified through automated tools or manual analysis.

-The Security Operations Centre (SOC) owns the end-to-end process from alert to resolution and is a major part of the cyber incident management process.
+The Security Operations Centre (SOC) owns the end to end process from alert to resolution and are a major part of the cyber incident management process.
 As such, they are both a reviewer of alerts and the resolver group, not necessarily fixing, but certainly identifying the issue.

 We use industry-leading, enterprise tools to identify threats, along with in-house scripts and internet research.
 The day-to-day work is fast-paced and dynamic, responding to business priority and threat landscape changes.